Saturday, 27 May 2017

 Call us if you need a tow truck

-This Is Definitively The Best Tow Truck In The World was originally seen on http://dublin.apextowing.ie
+The following post This Is Definitively The Best Tow Truck In The World is republished from Apex Towing - Dublin Blog

 In a matter of two hours, a two-wheeler towing van from the traffic police department picked up nearly 30 vehicles crammed into no-parking zones in and around Laxmi Road on a rather lean Thursday, far belying the traffic police’s sorry claim of just 20 in an entire day.